adrianfrisch/rc_microtank/README.md

 ## Wirering
 The motor power supply goes on the 12V and GND pins of the L298N.
 The GND of the power supply and the Arduino need to be also connected.
+The two gear motors are connected to the two outputs of the L298N.
+Arduino is connected as follows:
 | L298N pin | Arduino pin |
 | --------- | ----------- |
 | enA       | D9          |